Nassau GOP calls on Santos to resign

 In calling for Santos’ resignation, Nassau GOP Chair Joe Cairo said the congressman’s campaign was one of “deceit, lies, fabrication.”
 “He’s disgraced the House of Representatives,” he said.
 Previously, Cairo had denounced Santos, saying he would have “a lot of work to do” to regain voters’ trust, but did not say he should be investigated or step down.

 The move comes just two days after nonprofit watchdog Campaign Legal Center filed a complaint with the Federal Election Commission, in which it suggests Santos served as a straw donor, among other concerns.
-On Tuesday, CLC filed the same complaint with the Department of Justice as two congressman filed one with the House Ethics Committee.
+On Tuesday, CLC filed the same complaint with the Department of Justice as two congressman filed one with the House Ethics Committee [see separate story].

 Meanwhile, Queens County GOP Chairman Tony Nunziato thought Santos’ lies were wrong, but did not think he should resign.
 “I believe in due process, I’m an American — show me something that he did illegally,” he told the Chronicle.
 Later, he added, “Show me something illegal — then I could say, ‘Step down.’”